A client recently asked me to write some “mini-white papers.”

 That’s just part of the territory.
 Executives have to read.

 Most white papers are read by people in their offices, on desktop or laptop PCs.

 That future when everyone is running around doing all their business on their cell phones: That future may never arrive.

 The bottom line on mini-white papers: Know your audience

 But who cares what *you or I* think?
 The only person whose opinion really matters is your intended prospect.

 The first rule of marketing still applies: Know your audience.

-If you sell to companies run by young hipsters, maybe you do need shorter and more entertaining content than a 6 to 8-page white paper.
+If you sell to companies run by young hipsters, maybe you do need shorter and more entertaining content than 6 to 8-page white papers.

 But if you sell to medium and large enterprises, not so much.

-If your competitors have full-length white papers with enough substance for prospects to sink their teeth into, and you don’t… guess who loses the sale?
+If your competitors have full-length white papers for prospects to sink their teeth into, and you don’t… guess who loses the sale?